w3c/PWETF/TPACDiversityFundProposalComms.md

 We want to get as many people to TPAC as we can, which is why we’re hoping you could communicate the Inclusion Fund and the TPAC Fellows Stipend to your group.

-We’d really appreciate if you could mention the available funds  at  your next meeting and encourage anyone who has questions to get in touch with the Positive Working Environment group [email].
+We’d really appreciate if you could mention the available funds  at  your next meeting and encourage anyone who has questions to get in touch with the Positive Work Environment Community Group [email].

 Also, please tweet or share this information with anyone you know who might benefit from the fund.